HyperloopUPV-H8/software/CONTRIBUTING.md

 * If the issue is specific to one module (e.g. backend, ethernet view, etc.) start the title with `[module_name]`, changing *module_name* to the appropiate one.
 * Add the appropiate labels: is the issue related to the *frontend*, the *backend*, is it a *documentation* task?
 Try to identify these before creating the issue.
 * Assign yourself (or the member who will work on it) so they get notified with updates and everyone knows what everyone is doing.
-* Add the issue to the `Software H9` project to keep track of its progress.
+* Add the issue to the `Software HX` project to keep track of its progress.
 * Assign the issue to a milestone if possible.
 * Describe the task briefly.
 Write some lines on the task itself, what should be done, any details, notes on it, etc.
 * Add related issues / PRs.
 This is not required, but is useful, specially when tasks get blocked by other tasks.